A comparison between the best virtual staging services and what they can offer your business in 2021.

 All three services offer sophisticated, contemporary furniture items that are beautifully rendered and would enhance any room.
 While PhotoUp and Virtual Staging Solutions (VSS) use beautiful catalog-style design sets to help you make a choice, BoxBrownie goes for a more ‘Instagram-filter’ style approach to help you make a selection.

-There was a slight divergence between the services here.
+There was slight divergence between the services here.
 PhotoUp works with credits while BoxBrownie and VirtualStagingSolutions offered a US$ fee for their services.
 With PhotoUp the cost of the job was 25 credits (US $25), while BoxBrownie’s fee was $32 for standard virtual staging with extra costs for any other additions or subtractions, which I didn’t use.

 Delivery and Turnaround Time